hove-io/transit_model/CONTRIBUTING.md

 solve with the feature, any ideas for how `transit_model` could support solving that problem, any possible alternatives, and any disadvantages.

+### Internal work management tool

+At Kisio Digital (ex.
+CanalTP) we track tasks and bugs using a private tool.
+This tool is private but we sometimes refer to it when submitting PRs (those `Ref.
+ND-123`), to help later work.
+Feel free to ask for more details if the description is too narrow, we should be able to provide information from tracking tool if there is more.

 ## Checking quality

 We encourage you to check that the formatting, static analysis and test suite